Admission Requirements | AGM University

 • A GED Certificate.

-• A certified or other official completion document demonstrating that the student has passed a state-authorized examination of high school equivalency, such as the Test Assessing Secondary Completion (TASC) or the High School Equivalency Test (HiSET), or a state-recognized equivalent of a high school diploma.
+• A state certificate awarded after passing an authorized test and that the state recognizes as equivalent to a high school diploma, such as the Test Assessing Secondary Completion (TASC) or the High School Equivalency Test (HiSET), or a state-recognized equivalent of a high school diploma.

-• A conferred associate degree.
-The applicant must provide the official transcripts from the transferring institution.
+• The applicant must provide the official transcripts of credits from the transferring institution.

 Applicants seeking admission to undergraduate programs must meet the following guidelines to complete the undergraduate student enrollment process:

-• AGMU must receive official transcripts from postsecondary institutions within 45 calendar days from the beginning of the term to complete the student file.
+• For students seeking to transfer to AGMU, AGMU must receive official transcripts from postsecondary institutions within thirty (30) calendar days from the beginning of the term to complete the student file.
 Failure to meet this deadline may result in the cancellation of the student’s enrollment and admission.

 • All official transcripts and diplomas from institutions outside of the United States that are not in English, or Spanish must have a commercial translation (or evaluation for credit transfer purposes) completed by an agency approved by the National Association of Credential Evaluation Services (NACES) at the student’s expense.